 SafetyWing covers almost every country in the world with just a few exceptions.
-There is absolutely no cover in Iran or North Korea and for most people, no cover for Cuba.
-If you are a US citizen and have express permission from your government, you can travel to Cuba.
+There is no cover in Iran or North Korea and for most people, no cover for Cuba.

-You will also not be covered for kidnapping or express kidnapping in Afghanistan, Iraq, Nigeria, Pakistan, Somalia or Venezuela, as well as any country facing severe sanctions from the United States Department of the Treasury’s Office of Foreign Assets Control (OFAC).
+You will also not be covered for kidnapping or express kidnapping in Afghanistan, the Central African Republic, the Democratic Republic of Congo, Iraq, Libya, Mali, Niger, Nigeria, North Korea, Pakistan, Somalia, Sudan, South Sudan, Syria, Venezuela, Yemen, or any country facing severe sanctions from the United States Department of the Treasury’s Office of Foreign Assets Control (OFAC).

-You’ll find many more exclusions in your description of coverage so make sure you read it – properly!
+There are a bunch of other exclusions in the description of coverage – make sure you read it properly!

-Making a claim with SafetyWing is a very similar process to making any insurance claim.
-Follow these simple steps and you’ll be well away!
+Making a claim with SafetyWing is very similar to making any travel insurance claim – just follow these simple steps!

-- Once the form is ready to go, upload it with copies of your receipts.
+- Upload the form with copies of your receipts.